Alice Springs. 2039. A fish falls from the sky – it still smells of the sea. It’s been raining for days and Gabriel York knows something is wrong.

 This intricate, multi-layered story explores betrayal, abandonment, destruction, forgiveness and love.
 Where damage to the planet serves as a metaphor for the damage inflicted from generation to generation.

-Writer Andrew Bovell (Lantana) has created an epic and powerful piece of magic realism, which ask the question: do we have the capacity to address the damage of the past in the future?
+Writer Andrew Bovell (Lantana, After Dinner, Anthem) has created an epic and powerful piece of magic realism, which asks the question: do we have the capacity to address the damage of the past in the future?
+First performed in 2008, the play has become increasingly relevant as the world faces the impacts of climate change and global warming.

-Winner of the Victorian Premier’s Literary Award, the Queensland Premier’s Literary Award and the Green Room Award in 2008, and the Sydney Theatre Award for Best New Australian Work in 2009.
+Winner of the Victorian Premier’s Literary Award, the Queensland Premier’s Literary Award and the Green Room Award, 2008, and the Sydney Theatre Award for Best New Australian Work in 2009.